 In 2012, he moved to Mexico where he became an entrepreneur.
 Today, he is a partner and Chief Financial Officer of Minimalist Technology, a digital software development agency in Mexico.

-Other current offices and positions as of 12/31/2020 Company Functions and current mandates Ecopro Solutions S.A. de C.V.
+Company Functions and current mandates Ecopro Solutions S.A. de C.V.
 (Mexico) Sole Director Minimalist Technology (Mexico) Chief Financial Officer